iyreshot/Modlist/README.md

  ### The MCM Menu:

-As of Version 0.5.0 the MCM Recorder should Auto Run on new game start with recommended settings.
+As of Version 0.6.0 the MCM is set up automatically.

+If you wish to find any MCM menus that are hidden, click on the very first option labeled "Lyra Menu Maid" and uncheck any of the menus that you're looking for.

+This mod is simply used to keep the MCM clean and organized.

 ### ❗ IT IS HIGHLY RECOMMENDED TO ALLOW THE MCM RECORDER FULLY COMPLETE BEFORE CONTINUING ❗